olliw42/mLRS-docu/docs/PARAMETERS.md

 Determines if a RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS MAVLink message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "rc override", "rc channels".

-The RADIO_RC_CHANNELS message is supported by ArduPilot V4.6.0-dev.
-For these versions the "rc channels" setting should be preferred over "rc override".
-For ArduPilot V4.5 and older, only "rc override" can be used.
+If using ArduPilot V4.6.0-dev on a 2 MB flight controller, the "rc channels" setting is strongly recommended.
+Otherwise, "rc override" must be used.
+(ArduPilot V4.6.0-dev supports the RADIO_RC_CHANNELS message, older version do not)

 #### Rx Buzzer ####
 Enables the buzzer, and selects what data it reflects.
 Can be "off" or "LP".